Widgets

 TwoStatesButtonWidget Class

-This class corresponds to WidgetContentType.TwoStatesContent enum value and represents a widget that visualizes a button with ON and OFF states.
+This class corresponds to the WidgetContentType.TwoStatesContent enum value and represents a widget that visualizes a button with ON and OFF states.
 This widget type is used by the CheckBoxField and provides the following properties:

 | Property | Description |